wmclifford/mcp-maven-central-search/CONTRIBUTING.md

 # Contributing & Development Standards

-This repository follows a PR‑based workflow and a minimal, explicit toolchain.
+This repository follows a PR-based workflow and a minimal, explicit toolchain.
 Please read this guide before opening a PR.

 ## Tooling standards